DFE-Digital/register-trainee-teachers/app/views/api_docs/pages/home.md

 ---

-This is API documentation for the Department for Education (DfE)’s Register trainee teachers service.
+This is API documentation for the Department for Education (DfE)’s Register trainee teachers (Register) service.

-Register has replaced the HESA service for teacher trainees.
+The Register API is replacing the HESA service for teacher trainees from the 2025/26 collection cycle.
 All vendors of student record systems (SRS) and some training providers will need to make changes to integrate with Register.

 # What this API is for